sirimuppala/customer-event-sequence-prediction/README.md

 ##### Detailed Steps

-1. Under **Services**, select search for and select [Amazon SageMaker](https://console.aws.amazon.com/sagemaker)
+2.1.
+Under **Services**, select search for and select [Amazon SageMaker](https://console.aws.amazon.com/sagemaker)
 ![CreateStack](images/SageMakerDashboard.png)

-2. Click "Open Jupyter"
+2.2.
+Click "Open Jupyter"

-3. This shows the contents
+2.3.
+This shows the contents
 ![CreateStack](images/JupyterView.png)

-4. Click on "customer_event_prediction_lstm.ipynb" to open the notebook.
+2.4.
+Click on "customer_event_prediction_lstm.ipynb" to open the notebook.

-5. For rest of the workshop, execute each cell of the notebook.
+2.5.
+For rest of the workshop, follow instructions in the notebook and execute each cell of the notebook.